 (1798-1871) - had established a private museum and also in a building on the opposite

-Also in the Bodleian, in the 'Percy Manning Archive', are a number of items relating to the Society including several annual statements of account and lists of members - 16 out of 69 were Deddington residents in
+In the Bodleian, in the 'Percy Manning Archive', are a number of items relating to the Society during 1877-87 including several annual statements of account and lists of members - 16 out of 69 were Deddington residents in 1877.

 1867 A newspaper report shows its accounts are in good shape.